Witiko/doctoral-thesis/main.md

-are *fixed* or dependent on the *broader context* that includes the conversational setting, the time and location of an utterance, and the salient common ground. [@bach2012context] Unlike in the positional model, they are *not* represented by the parts of the meaning that are dependent the *narrow context* of a paragraph, which makes the subtoken model less accurate than the positional model.
+are *fixed* or dependent on the *broader context* that includes the conversational setting, the time and location of an utterance, and the salient common ground. [@bach2012context] Unlike in the positional model, they are *not* represented by the parts of the meaning that are dependent on the *narrow context* of a paragraph, which makes the subtoken model less accurate than the positional model.
 However, in the positional model, tokens are *only* represented by the parts of their meaning that are dependent on the narrow